rceus/Website-Builds/README.md

     - Added functionality on mobile devices

-    - A lot of bugs need to be addressed.
+    - A lot of bugs need to be addressed though. (mobile)

   Developed in HTML, CSS, JS.